imoore76/configurature/docs/fieldtypes.rst

 This is just an example.
 In most cases a validator or a ``string`` field with an ``enum:"..."`` tag will satisfy the use case.
-However, if a Configurature struct field uses an app specific type, you will need to define a custom type or use a `map value type <#map-value-types>`__ in order to use it or use some translation to convert it to its type.
+However, if a Configurature struct field uses an app specific type, you will need to define a custom type, use a
+:ref:`map value type<fieldtypes:Map Value Custom Types>`,
+or use some translation logic to convert it.

 Slice of Custom Types
 --------------------------